← Documentation home

 Some exit successfully; the rest are blocked until the cap rebuilds.
 This is the race-on-contention trade-off of a continuous-flow pooled design.

 Self-balancing mitigation: as junior thins out, junior yield mechanically rises (the same premium splits across fewer junior shares), which attracts fresh deposits and rebuilds the cap.
-The owner can also raise the premium rate to accelerate the rebalance.
+The operator or PRM can also raise the premium rate to accelerate the rebalance, subject to the vault floor and rate cap.

 Can senior front-run a developing drawdown?